AdaCore/training_material/courses/rust_essentials/200_error_handling/99-summary.rst

 * **Panics**

   * "Stop the world" bugs
-  * Impossible states where the program cannot safely continue.
+  * Impossible states where program shouild not continue

 * **Result**

-  * Standard enum-based way to handle expected errors
+  * Enum-based way to handle expected errors
-  * Forces the developer to explicitly account for success or failure at compile-time
+  * Forces developer to account for success or failure

 * **The** :rust:`?` **Operator**

   * Syntax shortcut that keeps code clean
-  * Automatically unwraps success values or returning errors early to the caller
+  * Automatically unwraps success values

+    * Or returns error early to caller

 * **The** :rust:`Error` **Trait**

-  * Common interface to allo different error types to work together
+  * Interface to allow conversion of errors
-  * Provides standard way to show messages and trace back to the root cause
+  * Standard way to show messages

+    * Includes tracing back to the root cause

 * :rust:`thiserror` **vs.** :rust:`anyhow`

+  * :rust:`thiserror`

-  * :rust:`thiserror` used in libraries to create structured, matchable error types
+    * Used in libraries to create matchable error types

+  * :rust:`anyhow`

-  * :rust:`anyhow` used in applications to easily add context to any error that occurs
+    * Used in applications to create human-readable errors